 An examination of the procedural, historical, and conceptual aspects of motion in media including motion graphics, animation, and video.
 The course focuses on motion art design principles and introduces two animation and video authoring software applications: Adobe Flash and Final Cut Pro.
 Adobe After Effects software will be introduced for use in type animation.
 Students will have the opportunity to develop a variety of creative products that incorporate animation and videography with an emphasis on display on the Web, including stop motion techniques.
 The art of storytelling, abstraction, metaphor, and narrative language will also be explored.
 No previous programming knowledge required.
-(Formerly FA 369)

-FAS 400 - Independent Study

-FAS 401 - Independent Study - Thesis Studio

-FAS 491 - Professional Studio Practice

-FAS 492 - Internship (one semester)

-FAS 493 - Internship (two semesters)

-One semester of a two semester internship.
-(Formerly FA 481)

-FAS 494 - Internship (two semesters)

-One semester of a two semester internship.
-(Formerly FA 482)
+(Formerly FA 369) Four credits.
+FAS 400 - Independent Study Four credits.
+FAS 401 - Independent Study - Thesis Studio Four credits.
+FAS 491 - Professional Studio Practice Four credits FAS 492 - Internship (one semester) (Formerly FA 481) FAS 493 - Internship (two semesters) One semester of a two semester internship.
+(Formerly FA 481) FAS 494 - Internship (two semesters) One semester of a two semester internship.
+(Formerly FA 482) French